Capable and Compassionate Family Dental Care in Carrollton

 Prevent Tooth Decay!

 Because family dentistry is a priority, we strive to instruct you and your loved ones about proper dental health practices.
 Tooth decay is preventable.
 Tooth decay is caused by sugars left in the mouth that turn into an acid which can break down your teeth.

 Children are at high risk for tooth decay for a simple reason – many children and adolescents tend to be lax in their dental health habits.
-Proper brushing and flossing routines combined with regular visits to family dentist Dr. Melissa Rodriguez help keep tooth decay away.
+Proper brushing and flossing routines combined with regular visits to our family dentist help keep tooth decay away.